MahipHelekar/Project-Euler/README.md

 # Project-Euler
-This repository contains programs of Project Euler.
+This repository contains codes of Project Euler.